Derelict bungalow court behind chainlink fence

 While bungalow courts, a quintessential Southern California housing typology, once proliferated in Los Angeles, they are increasingly rare today.
 The Maycrest Bungalows are one of only three bungalow courts in El Sereno identified by SurveyLA as eligible for designation.
 The application of Tudor Revival architectural style to a bungalow court is also rare; no other Tudor Revival-style bungalow courts have been identified in Northeast Los Angeles, and only one Tudor Revival-style bungalow court has been designated in Los Angeles.

-In the 1960s, the California Department of Transportation (Caltrans) acquired the 1920s Tudor Revival bungalow court and displaced residents from more than 500 homes as part of a plan to extend the 710 Freeway to connect Pasadena and Alhambra.
-Community opposition to the freeway extension successfully delayed the construction of the freeway, but the Bungalows sat vacant as the legal battles dragged on.
-In 1994, the Northridge earthquake thrust the building into further disrepair.
+In the 1960s, the California Department of Transportation (Caltrans) acquired the Maycrest Bungalows and 500 more homes in El Sereno, South Pasadena, and Pasadena as part of a plan to extend the 710 Freeway.
+Community opposition to the freeway extension successfully delayed the construction of the freeway, but much damage had already occurred.
+Hundreds of residents were displaced, and many homes, like the Bungalows sat vacant as the legal battles dragged on.
+In 1994, the Northridge earthquake thrust Maycrest Bungalows into further disrepair.

 The plan to extend the 710 Freeway, followed the logic of many urban planning ventures of the era: increase the flow of commerce at the expense of Black and brown communities.
 For the El Sereno Community Land Trust and their partners, the fight for the bungalows offers a way to make repairs for historical harm by promoting land ownership and self-determination for El Sereno residents.